telerik/xaml-docs/controls/radcombobox/features/multiple-selection.md

 ### MultipleSelectionSeparator

-When multiple items are selected in __RadComboBox__ they are separated from each other with a specific separator.
-In order to change that separator the __MultipleSelectionSeparator__ property could be used.
-This property is of type char, so any character could be set as a separator between the selected items.
+When multiple items are selected in __RadComboBox__ they are separated from each other with a specific separator - the default separator is comma.
+To change that separator, the __MultipleSelectionSeparator__ property is used.
+This property is of type char, so any character could be set as a separator.

-__Example 2__ demonstrates how to change the default separator.
+__Example 2__ demonstrates how to change the default separator to a dash.

 #### __[XAML] Example 2: Changing multiple selection separator__